-5.2.
-Measurement Model Validity Assessment
+5.2 Measurement model validity assessment

 Convergent and discriminant validity analyses were conducted to evaluate the validity of the measurement model.
-Convergent validity assessed how well the indicators measured the underlying constructs [69].
+Convergent validity assesses how well the indicators measure the underlying constructs [69].
 The average variance extracted (AVE) values for all the indicators pertaining to each construct were computed.
-Subsequently, composite reliability (CR) and Cronbach's alpha coefficients were examined to evaluate the internal consistency and reliability of the measurement model.
-Table 3 summarizes the results of the measurement model assessment.
-The results showed that the study constructs had a high level of reliability.
-The Cronbach's alpha of all the constructs fell within the acceptable range from 0.746 to 0.899.
-The internal consistency reliability was satisfactory, since all the CR values were above 0.7 [70].
+Subsequently, composite reliability (CR) and Cronbach's alpha coefficients were examined to evaluate internal consistency and reliability of the measurement model.
+Table 3 summarizes the measurement model assessment results.
+The results show that the study constructs have a high level of reliability.
+The Cronbach's alpha of all the constructs falls within the acceptable range from 0.746 to 0.899.
+The internal consistency reliability was satisfactory since all the CR values were above 0.7 [70].

-Table 3.
-Construct reliability.
+Table 3 Construct reliability

-Latent Constructs Cronbach's Alpha Composite Reliability (rho_a) Composite Reliability (rho_c) The Average Variance Extracted (AVE)
+Latent constructs Cronbach's Composite reliability Composite reliability The average variance ex-

+alpha (rho_a) (rho_c) tracted (AVE)

 Actual purchase (AP) 0.848 0.948 0.936 0.868

-Purchase intention (PI) 0.899 0.904 0.937 0.833
+Purchase inten- tion (PI) 0.899 0.904 0.937 0.833

 SMIs 0.746 0.746 0.887 0.798

 Trust (TR) 0.771 0.742 0.744 0.692

-The AVE values for all constructs exceeded the recommended threshold value of 0.5, ranging from 0.692 to 0.868.
-This implied that each construct accounted for a significant proportion of the variance in its respective indicators, thereby demonstrating strong convergent validity [71].
+The AVE values for all constructs exceed the recommended threshold value of 0.5, ranging from 0.692 to 0.868.
+This implies that each construct accounts for a significant proportion of the variance in its respective indicators, thereby demonstrating strong convergent validity [71].
 Established criteria require that a latent variable should explain at least 50% of the variance in its associated indicators to ensure adequate measurement reliability.
-The AVE values confirmed that all constructs met this condition, with each explaining over half of the variance.
-Therefore, the results offered robust evidence for the convergent validity of the constructs, affirming their reliability and accuracy in evaluating the theoretical dimensions [70].
+The AVE values confirm that all constructs meet this condition, with each explaining over half of the variance.
+Therefore, the results offer robust evidence for the convergent validity of the constructs, affirming their reliability and accuracy in evaluating the theoretical dimensions [70].

-The heterotrait-monotrait (HTMT) ratio of correlations is a robust measure of discriminant validity to ensure that the study constructs in the measurement model are distinct.
-As shown in Table 4, our analysis showed strong evidence of discriminant validity, as all HTMT values fell below the threshold of 0.85 [72].
+The Heterotrait-Monotrait (HTMT) ratio of correlations is a robust measure of discriminant validity to ensure that the study constructs in the measurement model are distinct.
+As shown in Table 4, our analysis shows strong evidence of discriminant validity, as all HTMT values fall below the threshold of 0.85 [72].
 We observed ratios ranging from a minimum of 0.114 (between trust and SMIs) to a maximum of 0.725 (between purchase intention and actual purchase), further corroborating the discriminant validity of the construct.